kwhat/legume/README.md

-# Legume: A multi-thread job manager and daemon
+# Legume: A multi-thread job manager for beanstalkd
-A robust light weight thread based job manager with Windows service and Linux OS X daemon support.

 Creating and managing a pool of workers for parallel processing can be a challenging endeavor.
 Fortunately, Legume provides a simple interface for creating a pool to track currently running workers, and adjust